PoliticalGraveyard.com

 Latimer, J. Ramon — U.S. Vice Consul in San Juan, 1898.
 Burial location unknown.

-Latimer, James — Grain shipper; member of Delaware state house of representatives, 1778-79; delegate to Delaware convention to ratify U.S. constitution, 1787.
+Latimer, James — Grain shipper; member of Delaware house of assembly, 1778-79; delegate to Delaware convention to ratify U.S. constitution, 1787.
 Burial location unknown.

 Latimer, James (b.
 1837) — of Jackson County, Mo.
 Born in Roanoke, Va., July 31, 1837.
 Served in the Confederate Army during the Civil War; county judge in Missouri, 1892-96.
 Burial location unknown.